AdobeDocs/commerce-knowledge-base.en/help/faq/general/backup-snapshot-on-cloud-faq.md

 DB backup is a part of a Cloud snapshot:

+>
 A snapshot is a complete backup of an environment that includes all persistent data from all running services (for example, **your MySQL database**, Redis, and so on) and any files stored on the mounted volumes.

-See [Snapshots and backup management](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/storage/snapshots.html) in our developer documentation.
+[Snapshots and backup management](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/storage/snapshots.html) in our developer documentation.

 Only submit a [support request](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html?lang=en#submit-ticket) for a DB snapshot from Pro Production and Staging if you need the DB from a specific point in time.
 If you need a current backup of your DB only (on any environment), see the knowledge base article: [Generate database dumps on Cloud](/help/how-to/general/create-database-dump-on-cloud.md).